supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_L12_Azure_Deployments_Using_Resource_Manager_Templates.md

 1. If you don't have Visual Studio Code installed yet, from your lab computer, start a web browser, navigate to the [Visual Studio Code download page](https://code.visualstudio.com/), download it, and install it.

-### Exercise 1: Author and deploy Azure Resource Manager templates
+### Exercise 1: Author and deploy Bicep templates

 In this lab, you will create an Azure Bicep template and a template module.
 You will then modify the main deployment template to use the template module and update the dependencies, and finally deploy the templates to Azure.

 #### Task 1: Create Azure Bicep template

-In this task, you will use Visual Studio Code to create a Resource Manager template
+In this task, you will use Visual Studio Code to create a Azure Bicep template

 1. From your lab computer, start Visual Studio Code, in Visual Studio Code, click the **File** top level menu, in the dropdown menu, select **Preferences**, in the cascading menu, select **Extensions**, in the **Search Extensions** textbox, type **Bicep**, select the one published by Microsoft, and click **Install** to install the Azure Bicep language support.